budapest view over the tower

 If you are traveling Budapest in December before the markets close, you’re in luck – you won’t miss the spectacular light show which gets projected onto the face of the St. Stephen’s Basilica!

+This spectacular light show is rather magical to watch dance across the white building face of the Neoclassical structure.
 It plays every 30 minutes (on the hour and half past the hour) after dark, so you’ll have plenty of chances to catch it.

 The light show runs from roughly the last week of November until the end of December, in concordance with the Christmas market in the square.

+Apparently the show is actually watchable in 3D, and you can get glasses somewhere at the market!
 I had no idea and just watched it without the glasses (3D glasses make me nauseous anyway) and found it enjoyable.

 The light shows have been going on since the first Christmas market at the Basilica in 2011, and are now a beloved part of a Budapest Christmas.